DigixGlobal/etc-redemption/README.md

 ### Redemption Token Contract (RTC)

 In the previous proposal, the RTC was somewhat sidelined as the voting system would be the primary refund mechanism.
 Without voting, the RTC becomes the primary (only) mechanism, so additional time has been spend designing and developing it accordingly.
-See [The Contract](#The Contracts) section for more details.
+See [Redemption Token Contract](#redemption-token-contract) section for more details.

 When minting token balances held by the, minted balances represents 1:1 with snapshot DGD balances.
 These redemption tokens are known as 'DGD-ETCR'.
 To claim ETC, holders of DGD-ETCR simple call a method on the DGD-ETCR contract to burn their holdings in return of an ETC value.
-At the point of burning, the balance of DGD-ETCR (their DGD balance) burn to 0, and a fixed rate will be used to convert this balance into ETC. (1000000 DGD -> 1000000 DGD-ETCR -> ~223000 ETC)
+At the point of burning, the balance of DGD-ETCR (their DGD balance) burn to 0, and a fixed rate will be used to convert this balance into ETC.

+For example, user has 100 DGD, gets 100 DGD-ETCR, redeems for ~22.3 ETC.

 The 'rate' used will be close to 100% of the original ETC pool, but with an additional fee deduced from the pool based on the gas used for deployment and minting.